 The only phrase to describe the world we live in is “stranger by the minute.”
-There has been many crazy things happening in this place and it was proved to everyone who walks down the road on a day-to-day basis.
+There have been many crazy things happening in this place and it was proved to everyone who walks down the road on a day-to-day basis.

 Everyone hears or sees something new that becomes a story for others.